Skip to main content

 Co-Administration is Standard Practice

 Administering multiple vaccines during a single visit is routine medical practice, especially for children following the CDC's recommended immunization schedule.
 The 1,514different vaccine combinations in VAERS reflect this standard approach to vaccination.
+Understanding these co-administration patterns is essential for correctly interpreting VAERS reports, since a single adverse event reported after multiple vaccines appears in the data for each vaccine listed.

 Co-administration offers several advantages: fewer clinic visits, better adherence to vaccination schedules, reduced costs, and earlier protection.
 Extensive studies have shown that giving multiple vaccines together is safe and effective.
+The alternative — spreading vaccines across many separate visits — is not recommended by any major medical organization and leaves children unprotected for longer periods during their most vulnerable years.

 The Most Common Combinations